Splendours of Northern India

 “There are some parts of the world that, once visited, get into your heart and won’t go.
 For me, India is such a place.
 When I first visited…it was as if all my life I had been seeing the world in black and white and, when brought face-to-face with India, experienced everything re-rendered in brilliant technicolor.”

-Promises of being pampered like a maharajah or maharani are travel industry clichés, but in the case of Jaipur’s Rambagh Palace reality is even more regal.
-Not only are we treated with the exquisite courtesy and solicitude Indian royalty expected, but we enjoy royal treatment in the very home of one of those luxury-appreciating potentates, Maharajah Sawai Man Singh II (1912-1970), Jaipur’s last reigning maharajah.
+Promises of being pampered like a maharajah are travel industry clichés, but in the case of Jaipur’s Rambagh Palace reality is even more regal.
+We are treated with the exquisite courtesy and solicitude Indian royalty expected, but we enjoy royal treatment in the very home of one of those luxury-appreciating potentates.

-The Oberoi Amarvilas, was recently ranked #3 on Travel + Leisure’s list of Top Resorts in Asia.
+The Oberoi Amarvilas, recently ranked #3 on Travel + Leisure’s list of Top Resorts in Asia.
 The Amarvilas enjoys a unique position, 2,000 feet from the Taj Mahal—and each Amarvilas room looks out at the Taj in uninterrupted homage.
 Amarvilas is joyfully, imaginatively landscaped, verdant with native trees, and lit by ﬂaming torches.
-At night, we enjoy candlelit dinners in dramatically lovely settings.

 New Delhi, India